rwongmath/rwongmath.github.io/my_collections/_courses_taught/Math_101.md

 You can find the [course syllabus here]({{ syllabus | relative_url }}).

-**What does it mean to prove a theorem?**  Why are the theorems you saw in Math 33A true?
-How do we generalize the properties of $\mathbb{R}^n$ as a vector space over $\mathbb{R}$?

-115A is the *second* course in linear algebra.
-In math 33A, you learned the computational tools of linear algebra in $\mathbb{R}^n$.
-In math 115A, you will learn how to prove the theorems and tools you saw in 33A.
-Moreover, you will generalize these theorems to the setting of abstract vector spaces.
+**How can we describe the physical world mathematically?**  How can we use mathematics to describe phenomena in physics, biology, chemistry, or other STEM fields?

+Calculus is the mathematical language that allows us to describe and model the behavior of the physical world around us, such as the speed and acceleration at which we travel, as well as our distance and displacement; or how a population grows and changes over time; or the rate at which chemicals react or move towards equilibrium.

-115A may also be your first exposure to mathematical proofs.
-In other words, this course will help you develop the mathematical reasoning and questioning skills needed to explore abstract mathematical concepts.
-Moreover, you will become fluent in communicating your mathematical ideas, and you will develop the ability to prove (or find counterexamples) to mathematical statements.
+In this course, you will develop the reasoning and questioning skills needed to explore these concepts mathematically.
+Moreover, you will become fluent in communicating your ideas through the mathematical language of calculus.

-This course provides the foundation for exploring other topics in advanced mathematics.

 <!--end_excerpt-->